Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: Related Work

 \section{Related Work}

-In the past years, substantial efforts have been put into understanding the classical algorithm behavioral cloning (BC) \citep{ross2010efficient, syed2010reduction, ross11dagger, xu2020error, rajaraman2020fundamental, rajaraman2021value, nived2021provably, swamy2021moments}.
-The seminal work \citep{ross2010efficient} showed that BC might have compounding errors at the population level (informally speaking, population means that there are \emph{infinite} expert trajectories).
-Recently, \citep{rajaraman2020fundamental} established the imitation gap ${\gO}(\min\{H, |\gS| H^2/N\})$ when expert trajectories are \emph{finite}.
-Furthermore, from an information-theoretic perspective, \citep{rajaraman2020fundamental} made a remarkable step in proving a lower bound $\Omega(H^2 |\gS|/N)$ for offline imitation\footnote{\dquote{Offline} means that the agent only has access to a dataset collected by the expert policy.
-That is, the agent does not know the transition function and cannot interact with the environment.}.
-This result suggests that for all offline imitation learning algorithms, including BC, the $\gO(H^2)$ term in the imitation gap is inevitable (i.e., a fundamental limit in the offline setting).
+Over the years, there have been significant efforts to comprehend the behavior of the classical algorithm behavioral cloning (BC) \citep{ross2010efficient, syed2010reduction, ross11dagger, xu2020error, rajaraman2020fundamental, rajaraman2021value, nived2021provably, swamy2021moments}.
+It was shown in the seminal work \citep{ross2010efficient} that BC could result in compounding errors at the population level (when there are \emph{infinite} expert trajectories).
+Recent research \citep{rajaraman2020fundamental} established an imitation gap of ${\gO}(\min \{H, |\gS| H^2/N \})$ when expert trajectories are \emph{finite}.
+Furthermore, from an information-theoretic viewpoint, \citep{rajaraman2020fundamental} provided an impressive lower bound of $\Omega(H^2 |\gS|/N)$ for offline imitation learning\footnote{\dquote{Offline} here means that the agent has access to only a dataset collected by the expert policy.
+The agent does not know the transition function and cannot interact with the environment.}.
+This result suggests that for all offline imitation learning algorithms, including BC, the $\gO(H^2)$ term in the imitation gap is inevitable, i.e., a fundamental limit in the offline setting.
 Similar conclusions also hold for discounted and infinite-horizon MDPs \citep{xu2021error}.

-As for adversarial imitation learning (AIL) methods, the principle of state-action distribution matching dates back to apprenticeship learning algorithms \citep{pieter04apprentice, syed07game, syed08lp, ziebart2008maximum}.
-In particular, classical algorithms FEM \citep{pieter04apprentice} and GTAL \citep{syed07game} use $\ell_2$-norm-based and $\ell_{\infty}$-norm-based metrics to measure the state-action distribution discrepancy, respectively.
-Moreover, a reduction-and-estimation-based analysis was developed in \citep{pieter04apprentice, syed07game}, and this analysis showed that the imitation gap is upper bounded by $\gO(\min\{H, H\poly(|\gS||\gA|)/\sqrt{N}\})$ for FEM and GTAL.
-This kind of analysis is widely used in recent works \citep{wang2020computation, rajaraman2020fundamental, xu2021error, liu2021provably}.
+The idea of state-action distribution matching in adversarial imitation learning (AIL) can be traced back to the apprenticeship learning algorithms \citep{pieter04apprentice, syed07game, syed08lp, ziebart2008maximum}.
+Previous AIL methods, such as FEM \citep{pieter04apprentice} and GTAL \citep{syed07game}, employed $\ell_2$-norm-based and $\ell_{\infty}$-norm-based metrics to measure the discrepancy between the state-action distributions, respectively.
+A reduction-and-estimation-based analysis was developed in \citep{pieter04apprentice, syed07game} to upper bound the imitation gap as $\gO(\min \{H, H\poly(|\gS||\gA|)/\sqrt{N} \})$ for FEM and GTAL, where $H$ is the horizon, $N$ is the number of demonstrations, $|\gS|$ is the state space size, and $|\gA|$ is the action space size.
+This analysis has been widely used in recent works \citep{wang2020computation, rajaraman2020fundamental, xu2021error, liu2021provably}.